TiendaNube/api-docs/guides/Payment Provider/README.md

 // AcmeExternalPaymentOption.js
 LoadCheckoutPaymentContext(function(Checkout, PaymentOptions) {

-  // We create a new instance of the redirect option. var AcmeExternalPaymentOption = new PaymentOptions.ExternalPayment({
+  // We create a new instance of the external payment option. var AcmeExternalPaymentOption = new PaymentOptions.ExternalPayment({

     // The option's unique id as set on it's configuration on the Payment Provider so Checkout can match them and merge them.